The Contrast: Machine Learning Vs. Deep Learning

 Machine Learning Vs. Deep Learning

-Now that you have understood the variations between machine learning and deep learning, we will, by taking a few important points; discuss the two techniques:
+Now that you have understood the variations between machine learning and deep learning, we will discuss the two techniques by taking a few points:

 1. Data Dependencies: